tybalex/obot/docs/docs/04-configuration/01-general.md

 #### `OTTO8_SERVER_HOSTNAME`

-Tell Otto what its server URL is so that things like OAuth, LLM proxying, and invoke URLs are handled correctly.
+Tell Otto8 what its server URL is so that things like OAuth, LLM proxying, and invoke URLs are handled correctly.